internetimagery/do-not/README.md

 ```

-TODO: Find a better way to generically handle if statements in the body.
-Having it work like a case statement
-(as it currently is) is useful in some situations.
-However it's more likely useful to have a meaningful return
-value instead.
-Some monads like Maybe/Either support switching to their alternate path, but for many others it makes
-no sense.
-A possible solution could be a second argument to "do" that acts as a fallback default.
-Or for the monad
-to expose another interface that handles this for us (and we use that instead of "pure" where available).

 > How can I use this for myself?

 This library does not bundle an implimentation of Monads itself, by design.
 Instead it